atxyy/politibot/README.md

+# Politibot
-# Heading1 This program is a project that is inteded to moniter and infer a persons political stance based off of social media activity.
+### This program is a project that is inteded to moniter and infer a persons political stance based off of social media activity.

 Dependecies: openai, pytesseract, os, PIL terminal command "pip install openai pytesseract os PIL"